As we head into Halloween Season, we're focusing on a stone that's long been associated with magic and the underworld, gods and spirits: Obsidian.

 Obsidian spheres and mirrors, in general, are perfect scrying implements, and Obsidian blades are well-adapted for ritual work, or for cutting cords, and easy to find Obsidian arrowheads are useful in protection crystal grids.

-No matter which Obsidian calls to you most, it can't be denied that this beautiful black glass has shaped the way humans evolved, continually connecting us back to the earth, to the underworld, and to ourselves.
+No matter which Obsidian calls to you most, it canNOT be denied that this beautiful black glass has shaped the way humans evolved, continually connecting us back to the earth, to the underworld, and to ourselves.